Jack Dorsey, Twitter's Eccentric CEO, Could Be Looking For A Job Soon

 Jack Dorsey isn't your regular CEO.
 He often says and does things that raise eyebrows.

 Now, one large investor has had enough.
-The powerful hedge fund Elliott Management has bought a sizable stake in Twitter in hopes of bringing change.
+The powerful hedge fund Elliott Management has bought a sizable stake in Twitter in hopes of bringing change to the social media company.

 Elliott is concerned that Dorsey hasn't focused enough on Twitter, because he is also chief executive of payments company Square.
 The hedge fund is pushing for a CEO whose sole job is running Twitter.

-To be able to act quickly, Elliott has nominated four directors to the company's board, according to two people familiar with the matter.
+Adding pressure, Elliott has nominated four directors to the company's board, according to two people familiar with the matter.
 The two sides have had constructive talks, according to the people, who were not authorized to speak publicly.
 Twitter and Elliott declined to comment.

 The worry is that under Dorsey's leadership, Twitter is not poised to capitalize on a flood of news this year, including the U.S. presidential election, the summer Olympic Games in Tokyo and the coronavirus outbreak, that could attract people and advertisers to the platform.